OmarAglan/ArbSh/docs/PROJECT_STATUS.md

-# Simple Shell Project Status
+# ArbSh Project Status

-This document provides a comprehensive overview of the current state of the Simple Shell project, its components, and planned development roadmap.
+This document provides a comprehensive overview of the current state of the ArbSh project, its components, and planned development roadmap.

 ## Project Overview

-The Simple Shell project is a UNIX command line interpreter implemented in C with cross-platform support for both Unix/Linux and Windows systems.
+The ArbSh project is a UNIX command line interpreter implemented in C with cross-platform support for both Unix/Linux and Windows systems.
 The project is specifically designed to support the Baa language ecosystem by providing comprehensive Arabic language support that most standard terminals lack.
 Key features include:

 1. **Cross-platform compatibility** - Working on both Windows and Unix/Linux systems
 2. **Full Arabic language support** - Including right-to-left text, UTF-8 handling, and localization that standard terminals don't provide